 Our property was the gardener's lodge, situated at the gates marking the start of a long drive leading to the Manor House.
 The long, sweeping drive is bordered by the obligatory mature trees.
 However, due to the building of the bypass, which transected said sweeping drive, it is now a lane going nowhere.
-This is rather nice for us because we have unused woodland outside our gates instead of, what would have been back in the day (back along, I should say), a busy lane.
+This is rather nice for us because we have unused woodland outside our gates instead of, what would have been back in the day, a busy drive.
 Our pedestrian gate can be seen to the left, under a black arch.

 A stream runs through the garden.
 It is actually a river, but on a modest scale, so we refer to it as a stream.
 This runs parallel to the front boundary and cuts right across the garden.
 It therefore creates separate garden areas each side of the foot bridge to the front door.

 The Lodge is situated slap bang in the centre of the half acre grounds, thereby creating other natural divisions to the garden.